Financial Literacy, Portfolio Rejig Keys To Making Your Savings Outlive You

 Where they think that their savings are not enough to outlast them or their loved ones in the family, they should seek professional advice to make changes in their portfolio and planning, he adds.

-A sound financial and longevity literacy would mean better retirement planning and security, and understanding of life expectancy at retirement or before along with the likelihood to live past a certain age is critical for good financial planning and well-being after retirement.
+A sound financial and longevity literacy would mean better retirement planning and security, and an understanding of life expectancy at retirement or before along with the likelihood to live past a certain age is critical for good financial planning and well-being after retirement.

 Get all the latest stories delivered to your inbox